Laurie E. McNeil

 In addition to my university duties, I am active in the

 American Physical Society (APS).
-I served four years in the Chair line of the APS Forum on Education, and currently represent that unit on the APS Councli of Representatives.
+I served four years in the Chair line of the APS Forum on Education, and currently represent that unit (along with two others) on the APS Council of Representatives and serve on the APS Board of Directors.
 A few years ago I served as co-Chair of the Joint Task Force on Undergraduate Physics Programs (J-TUPP), a joint effort of APS and the American Association of Physics Teachers (AAPT) focused on career preparation for undergraduate physics majors (you may wish to read the report of the task force).
 I also recently completed a seven-year term as a member of the Operations Resource Group of the Statistical Research Center of the American Institute of Physics (AIP).
 I am a Deputy Editor at the Journal of Applied Physics (published by AIP Publishing).
 I have served as Chair of the Southeastern Section of the APS (SESAPS)

 and have been a member of the APS Physics Policy Committee.
 I served on the Executive Committee of the